Skip to Main Content

 Our Blog: We often document LGBTQ+ collections on our blog.
 Read it here!

-Advice on Making Inferences
+Making Inferences

 • Use clarifying language.
-You may consider including sentences that honor a historic figure's agency, such as "[Name] did not identify themselves as [identity] in any available primary source records, however based on [your evidence] I believe that we would assign the term [identity] to this person today."
-Be clear if this identity is being expressed with a word that came into popular lexicon after the person died.
+You may consider including sentences that honor a historic figure's agency, such as "[Name] did not identify themselves as [identity] in any available primary source records, but based on [your evidence] I believe that we would assign the term [identity] to this person today."
+Be clear if this identity is being expressed with a word that came into popular use after the person died.

 • Write about a person using the name and pronouns they used for themselves at the end of their life.